Inner tubes aren’t just for water or snow. They also make a great DIY reading chair!

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!

-Lightly trace strips onto the inside of your circle and then the outside, where you added five to seven inches.
+Lightly trace strips onto the inside of your circle and then the outside, where you added 5 to 7 inches.
 Keep in mind that you want to trace a small circle on the inside area before you trace the strips.
-Don’t worry about it being too perfect.
+Don’t worry about it being perfect.
 The most important thing to remember is that you don’t want your strips too thin.

 You’re ready to cut.
 First, cut out that small circle on the inside of your tube.
 Then cut your strips.
 You want to cut the strips about three-quarters of the way to the outlined edge you made earlier.
 You can always cut more if you need to.
 Repeat on the outside, also cutting about three-quarters of the way.